 If you are a high school student, we will accept the information provided on your transcripts from the high school as satisfying graduation requirements.

 If you are a transfer student, we will accept the courses that were offered online as long as they are posted on your transcript.
-Courses taken in the Winter 2020 semester, if otherwise transferable, will be granted credit if the grade is deemed as Pass/Satisfactory (or its equivalent) from transferring institutions.
+Courses taken in the Winter or Fall 2020 semester, if otherwise transferable, will be granted credit if the grade is deemed as Pass/Satisfactory (or its equivalent) from transferring institutions.
 These courses, if applicable, will fulfill general education and degree requirements.

 AP and IB credit will be awarded as normal.
 AP scores received through the at-home testing option for AP classes will result in the same course placement or credit as traditional AP scores.
 We will award credit based on the documents received from International Baccalaureate.
 More information about AP and IB credit is available.